Burke-ology

 Be a part of groundbreaking research happening at the Burke!

-Designed for students in grades 9–12, the Burke’s High School Girls in Science Program helps you gain confidence and hands-on experience through work with distinguished UW mentors.
+Designed for students in grades 9–12, the Burke’s High School Voices in Science Program helps you gain confidence and hands-on experience through work with distinguished UW mentors.

 Priority acceptance is granted to applicants seeking to develop self-confidence in their STEM skills, and students with limited access to STEM role models and/or science resources.